-Egyptian soprano Fatma Said makes her International Festival debut with pianist Malcolm Martineau in a filmed performance featuring Mozart and Spanish songs by Lorca and Falla.
+Egyptian soprano Fatma Said makes her International Festival debut with Edinburgh-born pianist Malcolm Martineau, featuring Mozart and Spanish songs by Lorca and Falla.

 Soprano Fatma Said was the first Egyptian vocalist to perform at La Scala, Milan, as Pamina in Mozart’s The Magic Flute, and more recently took part in the BBC’s prestigious New Generation Artists project from 2016 to 2018.
 She has a voice that floats effortlessly with iridescent colours, a larger-than-life stage personality and an extensive repertoire that takes in opera, Broadway musicals, jazz and songs from her Egyptian homeland.